cpp-for-yourself/lectures-and-homeworks/lectures/lambdas.md

 <!-- Intro -->

 ## Overview
-My aim for today is to walk us through what lambdas are and the reasons they exist.
-As this topic comes relatively late in our modern C++ course, we have the advantage of being able to understand how lambdas operate using exclusively the things we already know about, mostly functions, classes, and a bit of templates.
+My aim for today is to walk us through what lambdas are and the reasons they exist as well as roughly how they work under the hood.
+As this topic comes relatively late in our modern C++ course, we have the advantage of being able to understand how lambdas operate using a bunch of things we already know about, like functions, classes, and a bit of templates.

 ## What is a "callable"
-As a first step, though, I'd like to briefly talk about what it really means that something is "callable".
-Clearly, function is "callable" because we can, well, call it.
-By extension, we can claim that anything that we can call through an `operator()` with the expected number of arguments is also a "callable".
+As a first step, though, I'd like to briefly talk about what `std::sort` does to whatever third argument we pass into it.
+It, well, calls it with two `Person` objects as the input arguments.
+But what do we really mean, when we say that something gets "called"?

+Clearly, we can "call" a function, more or less by definition.
+By extension, we can claim that anything that we can call through an `operator()` with the expected number of arguments is also "callable".
+Which opens a whole new perspective on how to create these "callable" things.

 ## A function pointer is sometimes enough
+In most cases, simple is good enough.
 As we've just mentioned, the simplest "callable" is a function.
-In our example from before, if we write a function `less(const Person&, const Person&)` and pass its pointer to `std::sort` it will do the trick:
+In our example from before, we don't _really_ need to use a lambda.
+If we write a function `less` that takes two `Person` objects and pass its pointer to `std::sort` it will do the trick and the objects will get sorted:
 ```cpp
 #include <algorithm>
 #include <iostream>